SanaAli17/AIEmailClassifier/README.md

 Subject, Message, Spam/Ham, Date
 ```

-To replace the spam/ham rows with that dataset while keeping the local
-`work` / `personal` / `promotion` category rows, run:
+To import the dataset, run:

 ```
 python import_kaggle_dataset.py
 ```

-The script reads the dataset from the public GitHub mirror.
+The script downloads the dataset from the public GitHub mirror.
 You can also pass a
 downloaded CSV or ZIP file:

 ```
 python import_kaggle_dataset.py path/to/enron_spam_data.csv
 ```

-The script writes `database/mail_dataset.csv` and keeps the existing
+The script writes `database/mail_dataset.csv`.
-category-labelled rows so stage 2 still works.
-It does not keep the downloaded
-ZIP because the active CSV already contains the imported data.

 After importing, rebuild the generated model files: